 Karen Hellier is a freelance writer and eBay entrepreneur.
 She lives happily in the mountains of North Georgia with her husband and her dog.

-A Business Trip to Salt Lake City, Utah
+Three Days in Salt Lake City, Utah

 Recently I accompanied my husband to Salt Lake City for a conference he had to attend.
 While he was in the conference for two days, I was able to see the city on my own, and on the third day he accompanied me.
 I had never been there before, and most likely will never be there again, so I was looking forward to exploring the city while I had the chance.